-Most noteworthy, scientists were amazed from the effect of nitrates, especially on the reduction of oxygen cost.
-It is believed that oxygen cost reduction, during exercise caused, due to improved mitochondrial efficiency.
+Above all, nitrates seem to reduce oxygen cost during exercise, due to improved mitochondrial function.
 Mitochondria regulate cellular metabolism and produce energy.
 They are the powerhouses of cells.
-Foods rich in Coenzyme Q10 helps this function, as well.
+Consuming foods rich in Coenzyme Q10 could also have a beneficial effect.

 Most noteworthy, we should consume only plant-based foods high in nitrates.
-Nitrates from other sources, such as processed meat may have detrimental health effects.
+Nitrates from other sources, such as processed meat, may have detrimental effects on our health.

 Common foods high in nitrates

-Foods with the richest nitrate content are green leafy vegetables, such as spinach, lettuce, arugula, radishes, Chinese cabbage, parsley, beetroots and many more.
-Analytically:
+Foods high in nitrates are green leafy vegetables, such as spinach, lettuce, arugula, radishes, as well as Chinese cabbage, parsley, and beetroots.

 |Very low, <20||Artichoke, asparagus, broad bean, cauliflower, |